Eilat virus: Related viruses

-Though the EILV is host specific (insect only) it is highly related to a series of viruses which have a more expansive host range.
+Though EILV is host specific (insect only), it is highly related to a series of viruses which have a more expansive host range.
 This relation assists in diagnostic testing with the vertebrate infecting viruses.
 Researchers discovered that the structural proteins of the EILV can be replaced by those of (pathogenic to mammals) related viruses (by super infection exclusion/ Homologous interference).
 This in turn will allow the virus to form a virus, (of broader host ranges), look alike to the immune system.
 Therefore, helping the immune system recognize these harmful viruses.
 Researchers at the University of Texas Medical Branch used this concept for the Chikungunya virus by creating the UTMB test.
 This test aids in clinical diagnoses and is an affordable alternative to the use of inactivated viruses in diagnostic testing.